Who Should NEVER Use Niacinamide? This Ingredient Isn’t for Everyone

 Who should avoid niacinamide?

-People with hypersensitive skin, those who experience flushing (rosacea-prone), and anyone with a damaged moisture barrier should avoid high concentrations of niacinamide (10%+).
+People with hypersensitive or rosacea-prone skin and anyone with a damaged skin barrier should avoid high concentrations (10%+).

 Why is my skin getting darker after using niacinamide?